taikoxyz/raiko/README_Raiko.md

 # Raiko

 This project is Taiko-specific, SGX-enabled fork of [Zeth][zeth] called _Raiko_.
-It consists of 2 'modules': `raiko-guest` and `raiko-host`.
+It consists of 2 'modules': `raiko-guest-sgx` and `raiko-host`.

 - `raiko-host` is capable of fetching relevant block data and saving it to the `*.json.gz` file. `raiko-host` is _not_ being run inside SGX enclave.
-- `raiko-guest` is responsible for generating public-private key pair and signing.
+- `raiko-guest-sgx` is responsible for generating public-private key pair and signing.
 It can run inside SGX enclave.

 [zeth]: https://github.com/risc0/zeth